jensen-balavadivel-anbazhagan/Instablam/README.md

 # Instablam

-Instablam is a progressive web application to capture images is desktop or mobile camera and view/download the images in the gallery.
+Instablam is a progressive web application to capture images in desktop or mobile camera and view/download the images in the gallery.

 ## Testing in browsers
 ```